tundish/addisonarches/addisonarches/sequences/stripeyhole/visiting_suite.rst

     Then |HERO| can have them.
 And |HERO| had better not turn up at my door, either.
     I don't want any more of your prison mates hanging around.

+[MARTIN]_

+    Hey, |HERO| do me a favour until I get out.

+    The big one is for the front doors.
+Silver one is the office key.
+    And this one opens the padlock on the cage.

+    Flog as much of that gear as you can, but don't get caught with it, right?

 .. memory:: turberfield.dialogue.types.Ownership.acquired
    :subject: HERO
    :object: KEYS

    The keys to 18A Addison Arches.
 Big one is for the front doors.
    Padlock for the cage.
 Key to the office.

-[MARTIN]_

-    Quick, |HERO| do me a favour until I get out.

-    The big one is for the front doors.
-Silver one is the office key.
-    And this one opens the padlock on the cage.

-    Flog as much of that gear as you can, but don't get caught with it, right?

 [MARTIN]_